Will we ever know who won Mega 'Billion' in South Carolina?

 "It matches the integrity we have here at the New Hampshire Lottery," McCann said Wednesday.
 "We are a government entity.
 We are a transparent government entity.
 It's important for the public to know who won a prize whether it’s for $500, $5,000 or half-million dollars."

-New York State Gaming Commission spokesman Bad Maione also said secret winners would hurt confidence in lottery games.
+New York State Gaming Commission spokesman Brad Maione also said secret winners would hurt confidence in lottery games.

 "There’s a lot of skeptics, especially these days," he said.
 "Each state makes its own determination on public disclosure but this practice (of naming winners) is accepted pretty much industry-wide."